briancroxall/borderwaters/README.md

 3. Using Finder on Mac OS, copy contents of `simple-cleaned-articles/` to folder containing all articles.

 ### `duke/`
 This folder contains the scripts we used to clean the data that we received from Duke UP for _American Literature_ for the years 2000-2017.
 The data were organized in folders for each issue.
 In each of those folders was a folder of PDFs and a folder of metadata in `XML` format.
 The names of the metadata and PDF files did not match nor were they always human-readable.
-The data for issue (vol. 86, no.3) was corrupted, so we downloaded it by hand.
+The data for issue (vol. 86, no.3) was corrupted, so we downloaded it manually.

 In looking through the data, we discovered that book reviews often ended on one page and then another review started on that same page.
 The result was that many book review PDFs would have text from other book reviews on the page.
 If we wanted to not have duplicated text in the corpus, we needed to handle the book reviews separately.